 Define Your Target Customer

 Then, dig a layer deeper to the people within those companies who are decision-makers or key influencers: job titles, functional areas, responsibilities, and most importantly their needs and pain points.
-Because if you can define your target with that level of detail, you're 70% of the way to a completed persona, turning the description of your target into a living, breathing prototype of the perfect customer.
+If you can define your target with that level of detail, you're 70% of the way to a completed persona, turning the description of your target into a “living” prototype of the perfect customer.